-The custody of assets, especially in foreign countries, involves a risk of loss that may result from insolvency or violation of due diligence on the part of the depositary, or from force majeure.
+The custody of assets, especially in foreign countries, involves a risk of loss that may result from insolvency or violation of due diligence on the part of the custodian, or from force majeure.

-Risk of default by the custodian or another credit institution
+Default risk of the custodian or another credit institution

-In the event of a default by the custodian, investors of the fund may suffer a financial loss if their deposits are not covered by the Deposit Guarantee Fund of the Bundesverband deutscher Banken e.V.
-Where deposits for the fund are made with other credit institutions, investors may also suffer a financial loss if such deposits are not covered by any existing deposit guarantee schemes.
+In the event of the default of the custodian, investors of the fund may suffer financial losses insofar as the deposits they have made are not covered by the deposit insurance fund of the Bundesverband deutscher Banken e.V.
+[Federal Association of German Banks].
+If deposits for the fund are made with other credit institutions, investors may suffer financial losses insofar as these deposits are not covered by any existing deposit insurance systems.

-Protection of deposits for the investment fund may additionally be limited in the case of existing deposit guarantee schemes because these tend to impose restrictions on the coverage of deposits in accordance with their statutes.
+The protection of deposits in the investment fund may also be limited despite the existence of deposit insurance systems as they regularly have restrictions regarding the coverage of deposits as per their rules and regulations.